Lightnet/electron-threejs/README.md

 ## Development Status:
   Early Stage.
+  - Threejs Editor (threejs default editor src)
+  - ...

 ## Information:
-  Create a  stand alone threejs application to able to write save and load files.
+  Create a threejs gane and editor stand alone application to able to write save and load files.

 # Require to run application:
   * nodejs 5.9.0 https://nodejs.org/
   * RethinkDB 2.2.4 https://www.rethinkdb.com/

 # Plugins:(they can be turn off/on for projects test build that might conflict other similar builds)
  * baseplugin -basic setup
  * latency_io -test socket.io & engine.io ping time different
+ * threejs-editor (current from src threejs)
  * threejs-headless-template -tested simple threejs headless server scene for webgl
+ * ...

+## Features:
+ * Development for web game builds. (work in progress)
- *
+ * Run the server express.
+ * Run RethinkDB for real time database.
+ * Socket.io for chat messages (work in progress)
+ * Engine.io for server side game object and message. (work in progress)

+## Base stuff:
+ * Currently it start a server from background and not the window browser.
+ * localhost/editor (url for threejs editor)

 ## Application Menus
   * Check Status (no function yet)